gui2de/ppol768-spring23/Class Materials/week-10/README.md

 ## Part 2: Calculating power for DGPs with clustered random errors

 1. Develop some data generating process for data X’s and for outcome Y, with some (potentially multi-armed) treatment variable and treatment effect.
 Like last week, you should strongly consider "simulating" data along the lines of your group project.
 2. Instead of having strata groups contributing to the main effect, create some portion of the random error term at the strata level (now, they are clusters, rather than strata).
+Use a moderately large number of clusters, and also assign treatment at the cluster level.
 3. Take the means and 95% confidence interval estimates (or, equivalently, their widths) from many regressions at various sample sizes in an unbiased regression.
 4. Calculate "exact" 95% confidence interval estimates using the betas you can use the `collapse` or `mean` command for this, or use something like `lpolyci` to get 95% CIs graphically.
 Plot the "empirical/exact" CIs against the "analytical" ones (the ones obtained from the regression).
 Discuss any differences.
 5. Create another DGP in which the random error terms are _only_ determined at the cluster level.
 Repeat the previous step here.
 What happens to the convergence of the "exact" CIs?